tetraprism95/CompanyList/README.md

-# CompanyList
+# CompanyList (ALL DONE PROGRAMMATICALLY)

-Create a company database and list all your employees with the given categories: executive, senior management, staff, and intern.
+Create a company database and list all your employees with the categories provided: executive, senior management, staff, and intern.

 # Demo